Nea Moni of Chios: Structures and architecture

-Along with the katholikon, the only remaining 11th century buildings are the partially ruined tower, the chapel of St Luke, the cistern, and parts of the trapeza.
+Along with the katholikon, the only remaining 11th-century buildings are the partially ruined tower, the chapel of St Luke, the cistern, and parts of the trapeza.
 The cells, most of which are in a ruined state, date to the Venetian and Genovese periods.
-A small museum, opened in 1992, exists to the NW of the katholikon, housed in a renovated cell.
-The displayed artifacts date mostly from the latter 19th century.
+A small museum, opened in 1992, exists to the northwest of the katholikon, housed in a renovated cell.
+The displayed artefacts date mostly from the latter 19th century.